Online collaboration and interaction tools

 Links to channels can easily be shared, so teams can then co-author a large set of different documents at the same time.
 It is very easy to use.
 The browser remembers the log-in, so no log-in is required when you come back and continue writing where you stopped the day before.

 Slite provides a free licence that allows to create 50 documents/month and unlimited members.
-Paid plans add unlimited docs, read-only access and advanced administrator rights.
+Paid plans add unlimited docs, read-only access for specific users, and advanced administrator rights.
 Slite has been used to author the whole WECAN Virtual Meeting Knowledge Base.

 Collaborative brainstorming tools